Sexual Health: Areas of Focus

 Desire & Arousal

-Among the most common concerns
+Among the most common concerns I see, and among the most responsive to treatment.

 Low desire, mismatched libido, and arousal difficulties affect a significant portion of adults at some point in their lives.
-They're also among the concerns most likely to go unaddressed — because people assume it's just how things are, or because they haven't found a clinician who takes it seriously.
+They're also among the concerns most likely to go unaddressed, because people assume it's just how things are, or because they haven't found a clinician who takes it seriously.

 Low Desire

 Stress, hormonal shifts, medication side effects, relationship dynamics, unresolved conflict, and a history of negative sexual experiences can all play a role.
-So can simply never having had a sexual experience that felt worth wanting to repeat.

 Mismatched Libido

-Desire discrepancy — where one partner consistently wants sex more than the other — is one of the most common sources of relationship tension I see.
+Desire discrepancy, where one partner consistently wants sex more than the other, is one of the most common sources of relationship tension I see.
 It creates a dynamic where the higher-desire partner feels rejected and the lower-desire partner feels pressured, which makes desire decrease further.

 This is a relational issue as much as an individual one, and it benefits from being addressed in that context.
 I work with both individuals and couples navigating this pattern.

-Sexual Anxiety
+Performance Anxiety

 Erectile Concerns